Why compare motorbike insurance quotes with Compare the Market?

 Can I add other people to my motorbike insurance policy?

 It varies from one policy to the next.
-Some insurance providers will provide you with a new replacement, should your bike be written off, but this will increase the cost of your insurance.
+Some insurance providers will provide you with a brand-new replacement should your bike be written off, but this will increase the cost of your insurance.

 Does motorbike insurance cover wheel damage or punctures?

 Most motorbike insurance policies won’t cover you for punctures or damage to your wheels.
-However, if you take out breakdown cover, you can at least get roadside recovery, to get you back on the road as soon as possible.
+However, if you take out breakdown cover, you can at least get roadside recovery to get you back on the road as soon as possible.

 Bike modifications can range from small additions, such as stickers and decals, all the way up to changes to the engine and frame.

-Whether these modifications affect your motorbike insurance, depends on your provider.
+Whether these modifications affect your motorbike insurance depends on your provider.
 Motorcycle insurance providers classify modifications differently, which means it may affect your cover with one, but not another.
-When looking for cover, be sure to read the standard modifications list carefully, so you know exactly what will impact your insurance, and how much it could affect your premium.
+When looking for cover, be sure to read the standard modifications list carefully, so you know exactly what will impact your insurance and how much it could affect your premium.